Hafnium: Toxicity and safety

-People can be exposed to hafnium in the workplace by breathing it in, swallowing it, skin contact, and eye contact.
-The Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for exposure to hafnium and hafnium compounds in the workplace as TWA 0.5 mg/m3 over an 8-hour workday.
+People can be exposed to hafnium in the workplace by breathing, swallowing, skin, and eye contact.
+In the United States, the Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for exposure to hafnium and hafnium compounds in the workplace as TWA 0.5 mg/m3 over an 8-hour workday.
 The National Institute for Occupational Safety and Health (NIOSH) has set the same recommended exposure limit (REL).
 At levels of 50 mg/m3, hafnium is immediately dangerous to life and health.